 Lunches are held around the state in February and March to present these awards.
 There is no fee for a company to nominate drivers or receive awards.
 The only cost to a company for having drivers in this program is for lunch registration if they chose to participate in the lunches.

-This program is sponsored by the Wisconsin Council of Safety Supervisors, the Wisconsin Motor Carriers Association, J.J.
-Keller & Associates, and Great West Casualty.
+This program is sponsored by the Wisconsin Council of Safety Supervisors, the Wisconsin Motor Carriers Association, and Acuity.